 2013 International Energy Workshop

-The 32nd edition of the International Energy Workshop (IEW) will be held at the International Energy Agency, Paris, on June 19–21, 2013.
+The 32nd edition of the International Energy Workshop (IEW) was hosted by the International Energy Agency, Paris.
+It was held at the Marriott Rive Gauche Hotel in Paris, France, on June 19–21, 2013.

 About International Energy Agency

 The International Energy Agency (IEA) is an autonomous organisation which works to ensure reliable, affordable and clean energy for its 28 member countries and beyond.
 Founded in response to the 1973/4 oil crisis, the IEA’s initial role was to help countries co-ordinate a collective response to major disruptions in oil supply through the release of emergency oil stocks to the markets.
 While this continues to be a key aspect of its work, the IEA has evolved and expanded.
 It is at the heart of global dialogue on energy, providing authoritative and unbiased research, statistics, analysis and recommendations.